ARTICLE I: NAME AND PRINCIPAL OFFICE

 34. Remuneration: No Director or Officer shall be entitled to remuneration from the property or assets of the Society as a result of the execution of his/her office.

 ARTICLE IX: MEETINGS OF MEMBERS

 35. Annual General Meeting: The Society shall hold an Annual General Meeting within 120 days following the end of each fiscal year of the Society, at such time and at such place as may be fixed from time to time by the Chairperson of the Society.
-Written notice stating the agenda, any notice of motion for consideration, the recommended slate of Directors, and the time and place fixed for the holding such Annual General Meeting shall be mailed in a post-paid envelope addressed to the members at their respective addresses shown on the roll of members of the Society, not less than thirty (30) days prior to the date for such meeting.
+Written notice stating the agenda, any notice of motion for consideration, the recommended slate of Directors, and the time and place fixed for the holding such Annual General Meeting shall be mailed in a post-paid envelope addressed to the members at their respective addresses shown on the roll of members of the Society or may be emailed to the email address on record, not less than twenty-one (21) days prior to the date for such meeting.
 The members at such Annual General Meeting shall elect the required number of Directors of the Society as set forth in these By-Laws.

 36. Members Business: The members shall conduct such business as may come before the meeting.
 If the election of Directors is not held on the day designated for any Annual General Meeting or at any adjournment thereof, the Board shall cause the election to be held at a Special Meeting of the members as soon thereafter as practical.

 37. Special Meeting: A Special Meeting of members of the Society shall be called by the Chairperson as required.
 Written notice stating the place, day and hour of any Special Meeting shall be given to each member in the same manner as provided with respect to notice of the Annual General Meeting.
 The Agenda shall be in the form of written notices of motion of resolutions to be considered.
 A Special Meeting shall be called by the Chairperson upon receipt of a petition setting forth the reasons for calling such meeting signed by one-third of the members in good standing.